There are many ways to protect yourself from drunk drivers. Defensive driving can help save your life if faced with a drunk driver.

 - Give the exact location (identify road and direction) of the vehicle.

-- Provide a complete description of the vehicle, such as make, model, color, license number, etc.
+- Give a complete description of the vehicle.
+Such things as make, model, color, license number, etc.

 III.
 Do Not